-Council disputes the viability of the ballast and capping sourcing strategy and asserts the EIS has failed to adequately demonstrate local construction material resource cannot be found.
-The construction contractor must undertake a quarry material availability assessment to identify Warrumbungle Quarry, and any other quarry approved in the Warrumbungle LGA prior to construction.
-Council requests the undertaking of a detailed sourcing study and associated traffic impact assessment in conjunction with TfNSW, Council and existing/potential operators of extractive sites prior to project approval and any subsequent inclusion of additional extractive sites.
+Council disputes the viability of the ballast and capping sourcing strategy and asserts the EIS has failed to adequately demonstrate local sources cannot be found of future construction material resources.
+The construction contractor must undertake a Quarry Material Availability Assessment to identify all quarries approved in the Narromine LGA prior to construction.
+Council requests the undertaking of a detailed sourcing study and associated Traffic Impact Assessment in conjunction with TfNSW, Council and existing/potential operators of extractive sites prior to project approval and any subsequent inclusion of additional extractive sites.
 The study must include volume, quality and economic analysis to justify additional extractive sites and traffic management plans that cater for various potential options for material sourcing and delivery.
-The less desirable option of sourcing of material from a Dubbo LGA quarry must be justified on a transparent economic basis, and by also considering road damage and road traffic safety concerns (as referred to in section 3.3.1).
+The less desirable option of sourcing of material from a Dubbo Regional LGA quarry must be justified on a transparent economic basis, and by also considering road damage and road traffic safety concerns (as referred to in section 3.3.1).